Who should apply?

 Future Faculty Volunteer Opportunity

-The workshop organizers are recruiting 4-6 highly motivated future faculty volunteers who will help with the day to day logistics of the workshop such as signage, registration, driving shuttles at the beginning and end of the week, posting events to social media sites, recording talks, daily clean up and set up, etc. in exchange for a registration fee waiver.
+The workshop organizers recruited 4-6 highly motivated future faculty volunteers who will help with the day to day logistics of the workshop such as signage, registration, driving shuttles at the beginning and end of the week, posting events to social media sites, recording talks, daily clean up and set up, etc. in exchange for a registration fee waiver.
 This is a great opportunity for future faculty to work with two and four year faculty from across the country and pick up ideas and resources for teaching.
 Special career focused programming for future faculty is also offered.
 Our volunteers get plenty of participation time as well as helping us out.
-Use the link below to apply for this opportunity.
 Contact Gaby Hamerlinck (gaby"dot"hamerlinck"at"bioquest"dot"org) for more information.

 Poster Session Opportunity